RiiConnect24/Wii-Guide/_pages/en_US/wiiflow.md

 To play games, we recommend using an external hard drive for your Wii.
 Flash drives should be usable too, but external hard drives are recommended as they are more reliable, and can store more games.
 {: .notice--info}

-Unlike USB Loader GX, WiiFlow can load games of an SD card.
+WiiFlow can load games from an SD card or a USB drive.
 {: .notice--info}

-Make sure your USB drive and/or SD card is formatted as FAT32 or NTFS.
-Do not format it as other types such as exFAT, extFS, or WBFS, the latter is an old format of storing Wii games.
+Make sure your USB drive is formatted to a supported file system like FAT32, NTFS, or WBFS.
+FAT32 is the most ideal option as it supports both Wii and GameCube games unlike NTFS or WBFS.
+Do not format it as other types such as exFAT or extFS.
 {: .notice--info}

 #### Instructions